callum5892/JadedBot/README.md

 - !vaporwave - Returns a random vaporwave themed video from youtube.
 - !shitpost - Professionally starts shitposting (Posts a random post from /r/copypasta).
 - !redpill - Drops an Alex Jones quote.
+- !join - Joins the voice channel you're currently in.
+- !leave - Leaves the voice channel the bot is in.
+- !nobodyhere - Plays nobody here if the bot is in a voice channel.
+- !audiophile - Inserts a meme about audiophiles.
+- !greentext - Pulls a random greentext image (from /r/greentext).